FowlerLab/Enrich2/docs/gui.rst

 * Wild Type

 	Recommended if your selection has a wild type sequence.
 Normalizes counts by the wild type count as described in the `Enrich2 manuscript`_.
+For designs with identifiers instead of variants, the special wild type identifier "_wt" can be used.

 * Library Size (Complete Cases)